‘What is link building in SEO?

-You never know who will end up reading that and it makes it clear you don’t have a clue what you are on about and will take links from and link back to anybody.
+You never know who will end up reading that, and it makes it clear you don’t have a clue what you are on about and will take links from and link back to anybody.

 If you want people to link to you in a particular way, make sure the title of the page you want links to, has the keywords you want to rank for featured, and a lot of folks will use those words to link to you.
 I sometimes change the title of pages for this exact reason.

 And don’t send out spam email requests.
-I get hundreds of bottom feeder link requests and don’t answer any of them.
-It is a waste of time.
+I have had thousands of bottom-feeder link requests, and I don’t answer any of them.

-There is many ways to skin a cat of course, but this is how my linkbuilding company does it – and I’ve said before, we’re a content focused link building agency.
+There are many ways to skin a cat of course, but this is how my linkbuilding company does it – and as I’ve said before, we’re a content-focused link building agency.

 You pick – but start with building something on your website somebody will find useful.

 Get Links From REAL Sites (Sites That Do NOT Exist JUST To Link To Other Sites)